 Cranford – Halloween on Herning Avenue is a homegrown street festival of sorts, with literally thousands of ghosts and ghouls descending on the neighborhood for prime trick-or-treating.
 Blocked off from cars for safety, this half-mile-long street is great because it’s pretty much a straight shot from end to end, and there aren’t any major intersections.
 The neighborhood not only has tricked-out houses, but there are also plenty of adults—and even pets—celebrating the holiday in full Halloween garb.
 Some years, neighbors set up DJ equipment for a true party atmosphere.

-Rahway — An extreme Halloween display haunts Rahway every year on Maple Avenue, courtesy of the D'Emilio family.
+Rahway – An extreme Halloween display haunts Rahway every year on Maple Avenue, courtesy of the D'Emilio family.
 From zombies and ghouls to jump-out props, this house is sure to raise the hair on the back of your neck.
-Also in Rahway, there's a Halloween parade and costume contest starting in the Hamilton Stage lot at 4 p.m., followed by trunk-or-treat and fireworks.
+Also in Rahway, there's a Halloween parade and costume contest on Oct.
+27, starting in the Hamilton Stage lot at 3:45pm, followed by a dance party and carnival games for registered children.